Mice & Rodent Removal Services

 Here is information on common diseases caused by rats, as gathered from the Center For Disease Control & Prevention http://www.cdc.gov

 Hantavirus Pulmonary Syndrome (HPS): Hantavirus pulmonary syndrome (HPS) is a deadly disease transmitted by infected rodents through urine, droppings, or saliva.
 Humans can contract the disease when they breathe in aerosolized virus.
 HPS was first recognized in 1993 and has since been identified throughout the United States.
 Although rare, HPS is potentially deadly.
-Rodent control in and around the home remains the primary strategy for preventing hantavirus infection.
+Rodent removal in and around the home remains the primary strategy for preventing hantavirus infection.

 Murine Typhus: Murine typhus (caused by infection with R. typhi) occurs worldwide and is transmitted to humans by rat fleas.
 Flea-infested rats can be found throughout the year in humid tropical environments, but in temperate regions are most common during the warm summer months.
 Travelers who visit in rat-infested buildings and homes, especially in harbor or riverine environments, can be at risk for exposure to the agent of murine typhus.